 Some ancient texts

 The first important text in Thai literature is The Stele of King Rama the Strong.
-Dating from 1292, this 1.11 m stele relates the king's filiation and his feats of arms.
+Dating from 1292, this 1.11 m stele recounts the king's lineage and feats of arms.

-In the 15th century, Angkor was taken over by the Siamese, allowing an Angkorian influence in the monasteries, where monks commented on Buddhist texts and translated them into Siamese.
-The 18th century corresponds to the beginning of modernity, with the appearance of the press and the vogue for chronicles.
+In the 15th century, Angkor was taken by the Siamese, allowing Angkorian influence to spread to the monasteries, where monks commented on Buddhist texts and translated them into Siamese.
+The 18th century marked the beginning of modernity, with the advent of the press and the vogue for chronicles.
 The most illustrious literary work is undoubtedly the poem composed by Sunthorn Phu.
-This long song of 30,000 verses tells the story of a prince in exile completing an odyssey.
-It should be noted that in Thailand, Sunthorn Phu is so well known that a museum is dedicated to him in Bangkok.
-And above all, since 1986, UNESCO has established an annual day, 26 June, to celebrate his birth.
-It is also thanks to UNESCO's initiative that his works are translated.
+This long song of 30,000 verses tells the story of an exiled prince completing an odyssey.
+In Thailand, Sunthorn Phu is so well known that a museum is dedicated to him in Bangkok.
+What's more, since 1986, UNESCO has set up an annual day, June 26, to celebrate his birth.
+It is also thanks to UNESCO's initiative that his works have been translated.
 Another major work of Thai literature is Thao Cheuang.
-This epic poem exhaustively tells the story of Thai civilization.
+This epic poem comprehensively recounts the history of Thai civilization.

 Contemporary period